 Best way to eat Salmon

 Although I enjoy salmon, I know many people who are not particularly fond of salmon.
 So, to all of you who want to eat more fish and eat the best kind of fish, here is a recipe that will make you fall in love with salmon.
 Here are just a few reasons why:

 - perfectly cooked

 Health benefits of salmon and why you want to include it in your diet:

-- Salmon is packed with omega-3 fatty acids and vitamin B12 to reduce risk of heart disease and to improve brain function
+- Salmon is packed with omega-3 fatty acids and vitamin B12 to reduce the risk of heart disease and improve brain function

 - Great Source of lean protein with 26 grams of protein per 4 ounces of serving which may help you lose weight

-- Good source of potassium that balancing blood pressure
+- Good source of potassium that balances blood pressure

 - Have polyunsaturated fatty acids and vitamin D that can improve bone health